aabduul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Absolute path name of the current working dir
+Content list of your current dir